MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/create-related-object.md

 The following published data elements are specific to Create Related Object.
 Additional published data is generated based on the class that you select when you define the activity.
 For a list of data elements published by each class, see Service Manager Published Data.

-Certain classes contain a mandatory ID property which requires a GUID.
+Certain classes contain a mandatory ID property, which requires a GUID.
 Generating a GUID is the responsibility of the workflow author, and can be generated using a .NET scripting activity with the following procedure.

 #### To create a class with an ID property